 Iceland is home to 32 volcanic systems encompassing around 130 volcanic mountains, 18 of which have erupted since the settlement of Iceland in around 871 CE.
 Some volcanoes are considered to be extinct because they have not erupted for more than 10,000 years and are not expected to erupt again.
 A dormant volcano is often said to be one which has not erupted in the last 10,000 years but is expected to erupt again.
 It is important to remember that these categories and timescales are not universal.
 Some experts use a 4,500 year timescale for dormant volcanoes and a few do not distinguish between dormant and extinct volcanoes at all.
 Others utilize entirely different timescales.
 One fact is very certain: Iceland has many active, extinct and dormant volcanoes!
+Take a look at our volcano tours.

 Yes, Iceland is most certainly a volcanic island!
 The island ‘raised its head’ above the Atlantic ocean around 18 million years ago, when it was formed by extensive volcanic eruptions.
 Around half of the land mass consists of volcanic desert areas which were formed more recently.
 One-third of the basaltic lavas erupted in recorded history spewed out of Icelandic volcanoes.